API Reference¶

 Networking defaults are production-friendly (timeouts + retries) and can be overridden via a custom botocore Config or client parameters.

-HTTPPolicySource(url, *, headers=None)
+HTTPPolicySource(url, *, headers=None, validate_schema=False)

 ¶